brian-trann/create-my-portfolio-site/README.md

   * I added this other section to keep information that I might want to use in the app

 ### Images
 If you do not want to use static links for your images, you can manually import images, similar to `sampleImg.jpg` in the Main component.
+It's up to you on how you want to handle images.

 ```json
 {